 SOCI 345 has a Challenge for Credit option.

-- Unit 1: Historical and Theoretical Perspectives on Women's Work
+- Unit 1: Historical and Theoretical Perspectives on Women, Gender and Work

-- Unit 2: Gender and Work in Contemporary Canada
+- Unit 2: Advocacy, Inclusions, and Exclusions in Work

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.